 Italian Mutual Benefit Association Scholars

-Karl Ludwig, son of Brian and Suzanne Ludwig, has been named the recipient of a $1500 scholarship
+Aryanna Vidaic, daughter of Neven and Rosella Vidaic, has been named the recipient of a $1500

-for the 2025-2026 collegiate academic year by the Italian Mutual Benefit Association of Stroudsburg
+scholarship for the 2026-2027 collegiate academic year by the Italian Mutual Benefit Association of

-Karl, a Senior at East Stroudsburg South High School, is second in his class of 355 with an
+Aryanna, a Senior at Stroudsburg High School, is in the top 7 percent of her class with an

 The IMBA Scholarship Program was established in 1989 as part of the Association's Diamond